-- There are two coffee mornings each week (from 10.00 to 11.00) where free coffee and biscuits are provided and seniors can chat with volunteers and friends: Tuesday mornings at the Trust’s Centre in Southdown; and Thursday mornings at the Public Library, High Street, Harpenden.
+- There are two coffee mornings each week (from 10.00 am to 11.00 am) where free coffee and biscuits are provided and seniors can chat with volunteers and friends: Tuesday mornings at the Trust’s Centre in Southdown; and Thursday mornings at the Salvation Army Headquarters, Leyton Green, Harpenden.

 - A befriending scheme brings people who are living on their own into contact with a regular visitor.

 Families can be provided with confidential help to meet the cost of school uniforms or essential school trips.
 This can be via a Home Visitor for uniforms or, for school trips, directly with the school.